Connect with us

 Consistency: recurring elements should appear the same way throughout.
 Headers at the same level should look identical.
 Page numbers in the same place.
 Branding consistent.

-When a document looks professional, readers often find the content more credible.
+When a document looks professional, readers are inclined to find the content more credible.
 Design creates a sense of reliability before a single word is read.

 Global Distribution Explained